-In a way, it has started to become self-detecting.
+In a way, it has started to become self-defeating.
 When you have a buffer the size that OPEC+ has created in spare capacity, then going into 2024, I would say that the group will need to decide, either to stop creating that spare capacity, or do it in a much more powerful way to keep prices in the \$70s.
 Oil demand will need to be close to 1.7mn b/d and that's far from certain.
-The projected supply increases from outside OPEC+, are large enough to cause All in all, we are looking at slightly slower global growth this year compared to 2023 and therefore, a bit of a decline in oil markets."

-problems for Saudi Arabia and Russia to enforce cuts which would be larger.
-But at the end of the day, depending on supply numbers elsewhere and global demand, either this year or next, OPBC+might be in a tight spot where Saudi Arabia would have to think - do we open the taps and teach others a lesson, or is there a way of them joining the cuts.
-Longerterm, there's the issue that some OPEC members are also expanding production capacity.
-That looks to mellike preparation for a battle for market share.
-Earlicok for all market fundamentals this year?
+The projected supply increases from outside OPEC+, are large enough to cause problems for Saudi Arabia and Russia to enforce cuts which would be larger.
+But at the end of the day, depending on supply numbers elsewhere and global demand, either this year or next, OPEC+ might be in a tight spot where Saudi Arabia would have to think - do we open the taps and teach others a lesson, or is there a way of them joining the cuts.
+Longer term, there's the issue that some OPEC members are also expanding production capacity.
+That looks to me like preparation for a battle for market share.
+Outlook for oil market fundamentals this year?